Employment Discrimination FAQ

 Maine Family Medical Leave Requirement Law (FMLR), the state analogue to the Family Medical Leave Act, which provides eligible employees with 10 weeks of medical leave every 2 years for their own serious health condition or that of an immediate family member and prohibits discrimination based on the use of that leave;

 Maine Wage and Hour Law, which establishes minimum wage and overtime requirements and prohibits retaliation against employees who report violations of the law; and

-Maine Workers’ Compensation Act (WCA), which prohibits discrimination against employees who assert a claim for benefits resulting from an injury at work.3.
-What types of employment practices are prohibited?
+Maine Workers’ Compensation Act (WCA), which prohibits discrimination against employees who assert a claim for benefits resulting from an injury at work.

 The above laws prohibit discrimination in any aspect of:

 - hiring and firing;